nbosansky/airvantage-api-ruby/README.md

 airvantage-api-ruby
 ===================

-Ruby example on how to use AirVantage API
+This project shows how to connect to Airvantage API using oauth2 ruby lib.